dialogshift/dialogshift-webchat-sdk/README.md

 #### SDK initialization

-Starts when you first time calls `Dialogshift.instance(...options)`.
+Starts when user calls `Dialogshift.instance(...options)` for the first time.

 2. SDK loads [Webconfig](https://support.dialogshift.com/sdk-quickstart/) with settings, custom css, custom options.
-3. Render toggle button and other widgets to webpage.
+3. Renders toggle button and other widgets on webpage.
 4. Fires event `init`.
-You can read chat config or work with widgets.
+User can read chat config or work with widgets.

 #### Chat loading

-Starts when user first time opens chat window.
+Starts when user first time manually or programmatically opens chat window.

-1. SDK loads the whole chat app inside iframe.
+1. SDK loads chat app inside iframe.
-2. Chat establish connection with a message layer.
+2. Chat establishes connection with a message layer.
-3. Chat loads message history and trigger initial message if needs.
+3. Chat loads message history and trigger an initial message if needs.
 4. Fires event `ready`.

 #### Chat destroying

 Starts when user calls `Dialogshift.destroy()`.

-1. SDK unbind all events.
-2. SDK loads removes chat iframe, widgtes, custom css from a webpage.
+1. SDK unbinds all events, removes chat iframe and widgtes from a webpage.
-3. Fires event `destroy`.
+2. Fires event `destroy`.

 ## Getting started <a name = "getting-started"></a>